-- the introduction to Installation of the BSCW server (in particular, section Upgrading to BSCW 7.5.4 of chapter 2 if you are upgrading an BSCW instance), - section Installation procedure for Unix of chapter 3
+- the introduction to Installation of the BSCW server (in particular, section Upgrading to BSCW 5.3.1 of chapter 2 if you are upgrading an BSCW instance), - either section Installation procedure for Unix of chapter 3 or section Installation procedure for Windows of chapter 4, depending on the operating system you are using.

 This should be sufficient to install the BSCW server and carry out the initial configuration of the server.
-If you have problems with the installation and initial configuration process, you should read the respective sub-section of
+If you have problems with the installation and initial configuration process, you should read the respective sub-section of depending on your operating system.

-• Installation procedure for Unix
+- Installation procedure for Unix or - Installation procedure for Windows

-Chapter 9: Frequently Asked Questions (FAQ)
+Chapter 10: Frequently Asked Questions (FAQ)